Table of Contents

 The insurance company has a predictable three-step playbook they almost always follow, as you can see below.

-In Colorado, our roads present unique dangers.
+In Colorado, our roads present unique dangers that claim far too many lives.
 The I-70 corridor between Vail and Glenwood Springs saw over 300 crashes in 2024, many linked to black ice.
 Denver's I-25 experienced 1,200 crashes in the same period, often caused by distraction and slick conditions.
-You can explore detailed Colorado crash data.
-These numbers show that what seems like an "accident" is often part of a predictable—and preventable—pattern.
+These alarming statistics reflect a broader crisis—Colorado recorded 628 traffic fatalities in 2023 alone, according to CDOT data.
+Adding to the complexity, 16% of Colorado drivers carry no insurance, leaving injured parties vulnerable.
+Under Colorado law (C.R.S. § 10-4-609), minimum liability coverage is $25,000 per person and $50,000 per accident, yet many accident victims face significant uncompensated losses.
+These numbers demonstrate that what seems like an accident is often part of a predictable—and preventable—pattern.
+Understanding these risks underscores why proper documentation and evidence preservation at the accident scene becomes crucial to protecting your legal rights and recovery options.

 Disclaimer: This blog post is for informational purposes only and does not constitute legal advice.
 The information provided does not create an attorney-client relationship.
 Past results do not guarantee future outcomes.